WesternFoundersNetwork/westernfoundersnetwork.github.io/README.md

-# Into to Web Development
+# Intro to Web Development
 ## Getting Started
 - Download [Brackets](http://brackets.io/)
 - If you have any questions, feel free to raise your hand or ask us using [Slido](https://www.sli.do/)